 - Maintenance strategy optimisation at milling plant.

-- RAM Analysis on water supply to power stations under varying load conditions.
+- RAM Analysis of power stations subsystems.

 - Development of algorithms for collating dissociated information sources on site